 Livvy's mother's alcoholism and her relapse set the stage for Livvy being left on her own and therefore being able, with the help of her new friend Franklin D., to investigate unhindered her grandmother's past.
 This also allows Livvy's friendship with Franklin D. to blossom.

 Stolen Secrets is populated by a quartet of strong, well developed characters, the most appealing of which has to be Franklin D. Shiller.
-Franklin D. is eccentric, caring, funny.
+Franklin D. is eccentric, caring, and funny.
 Part of what makes this character so appealing is that he is part of a warm family and has caring, engaged parents - very unusual for young adult fiction.
 Franklin D. serves to provide some mild comic relief in what would otherwise be a dark novel.

 In complete contrast, is Livvy's dysfunctional family; her parents are divorced with her father having run off with another woman to Australia (conveniently putting him out of the picture) and her alcoholic mother who has been sober for the past five years until her recent relapse.
 As is typical of alcoholic families, Livvy is forced to be the parent and care for her mother both physically and emotionally.
 This sets Livvy up as a sixteen-year-old, mature far beyond her years.
-Livvy is unusual also in that she loves facts and is gifted with a prodigious memory.
+Livvy is also unusual in that she loves facts and is gifted with a prodigious memory.

 Just as her mother undergoes a journey of recovery in the novel, Livvy too experiences her own journey.
 With a mother who is very needy, Livvy hopes to establish a different relationship with the grandmother she believed to be dead.
 She's hoping her oma will be a heroine for her and quickly rushes to fit her into that identity.
 However, when Livvy discovers the truth about her grandmother's past, she feels angry and betrayed.
 She refuses to visit her oma's bedside.
-"Why should Oma have family at her beside, stroking her hand, encouraging her to live?
+"Why should Oma have family at her bedside, stroking her hand, encouraging her to live?
 The Holocaust victims hadn't died with such love and care."

 But Livvy doesn't abandon her grandmother as her mother did.
 Instead of judging her grandmother "for her part in crimes against countless innocent people" Livvy decides to see her "as she had been, a girl around my age, who'd sold her soul to believe in a world of Hitler's creation-- one that promised jobs, solutions to economic problems, and a shiny new nation.
 A girl who'd ruined many lives, including her own."
 Livvy decides "So in the end, I decided to accept Oma solely for who she was to me -- my grandmother.
 I was her last hope for absolution, the only person who could forgive her when she couldn't even forgive herself."
 Livvy sitting by her dyig oma's bedside considers, "I weighed the facts one last time.
 My grandmother had made some horrific choices.
 But the reality was, I loved her in spite of it.
 Lifting her papery hand in mine, I bent down and kissed her cheek."